Effective Date: June 28, 2006

 (3) Ensuring that management decisions shall be made on audit recommendations issued by the GAO and OIG within a maximum of six months of the issuance of the final report.

-(4) Preparing an annual report on the status of all open OIG audit reports for which final management action is pending shall be incorporated into NASA's annual AFR.
+(4) Preparing: a) an annual report on the status of all open OIG audit reports for which final management action is pending as presented in NASA's annual AFR and; b) required reporting in conjunction with P.L.
+115-414.

 (5) Ensuring that the resolution and disposition of all audit reports are consistent with applicable laws, regulations, and Agency policy as provided by OMB Circular A-50.